 Madonna includes a state-of-the-art research institute, which conducts studies and collaborative projects to develop the future of medical rehabilitation.
 As one of the nation’s foremost rehabilitation facilities for children and adults, Madonna offers many highly specialized programs and services for those who have suffered a disabling injury or illness.

-Q: What’s it like working at Pen Bay Medical Center?
+Q: What’s it like working at Madonna?

 Q: Typically, what are your day-to-day responsibilities?

 Q: What types of patients/diagnoses do you encounter most frequently?

-Q: What do you like most about your job?
-What do you dislike most?
+Q: What do you like most about your position at Madonna?

-Q: What is the most rewarding part of your job?
+Q: What is the most rewarding part of working at Madonna?